kayhan-hashemi/CCAStereo/Readme.md

 ## Installation

 ## Directory Structure
-Before running the project, please ensure you have the following folder structure set up:
+Before running the project, please ensure you have the following folder structure set up in the root directory:

 ```
 .